 Acquisition Fees

 Many leases also include an acquisition fee, which a bank charges on every vehicle lease.
-This $300 to $500 fee can typically roll into your down payment.
+This $300-$500 fee can typically roll into your down payment.
 Your payment can also include a charge called the documentation fee.
 The doc fee can add a few hundred dollars to your initial lease costs.

 Disposition Fees